-We will carefully analyze all the details and business flows of your project, contribute to the development and implementation of effective AML/KYC principles, and offer the most rational organizational solutions for obtaining a license to work with cryptocurrencies as soon as possible.
+We will carefully analyze all the details and business flows of your project, contribute to the development and implementation of effective AML/KYC principles, and offer the most rational organizational solutions for getting a license to work with cryptocurrencies as soon as possible.

-The process of obtaining a crypto license in Lithuania consists of several steps: submitting a notice to the state authorities about the intention to conduct activities for the exchange or storage of virtual assets, registering relevant activities in The Register of Legal Entities of Lithuania (Juridinių asmenų registras), and performing other procedures and formalities, which are listed below for your information:
+The process of getting a VASP license in Lithuania consists of several steps: submitting a notice to the state authorities about the intention to conduct activities for the exchange or storage of virtual assets, registering relevant activities in The Register of Legal Entities of Lithuania (Juridinių asmenų registras), and performing other procedures and formalities, which are listed below for your information:

 - Registering a company in Lithuania

 The very first step on the way to obtaining a crypto license is the registration of a company in Lithuania.
-To conduct cryptocurrency activities and obtain a Lithuanian crypto license, it is best to register a limited liability company (lit.
+To conduct cryptocurrency activities and obtain a Lithuanian crypto authorization, it is best to register a limited liability company (lit.
 Uždaroji akcinė bendrovė or UAB.)
 As part of the registration process, a company must have a share capital of at least 2 500 euros in the administrative account, which is created at a local bank or through a payment system (EMI or PSP).
 Lithuania’s regulatory framework allows the share capital to be contributed in parts over 1 year – for initial registration of the share capital, only 25% of the declared amount needs to be contributed.

 - Development of all internal AML/CFT documentation

-An essential condition for obtaining a crypto license in Lithuania is developing and implementing effective AML/CFT measures into the company’s internal activities, evaluating risks, and managing identified risks.
+An essential condition for obtaining a crypto authorization in Lithuania is developing and implementing effective AML/CFT measures into the company’s internal activities, evaluating risks, and managing identified risks.